Transparency research collaboration fossil industry

 Conditions for collaboration fossil industry

 Whether or not and to what extent collaboration with the fossil industry is desirable, and/or under what conditions, is a question that is alive both in society and within our university.
 Utrecht University believes it is important to make well-considered decisions on this matter.
 Therefore, a democratic approach was chosen and two so-called 'deep democracy' sessions were organized for staff and students.
 The perspectives gathered during these sessions will be used to draw up a clear assessment framework for future decision-making on collaboration with, among others, the fossil industry.
-The goal is to have a draft decision ready by August 1, 2023.
+See the page Framework for assessing collaborations for an overview of the steps that have been taken so far.

 Transparency in collaboration with the fossil industry